 Bishopric youth discussions may be held with all of the youth together or with the youth of a certain age-group.
-They may be held during Mutual, on Sunday during the time for quorum meetings and Young Women classes, or at another time that does not put undue burden on families.
+They may be held during youth activities, on Sunday during the time for quorum meetings and Young Women classes, or at another time that does not put undue burden on families.
 The bishopric determines their frequency.
-They are scheduled in bishopric youth committee meetings.
+They are scheduled in ward youth council meetings.

 Standards events are special programs that emphasize moral values and eternal goals.
 They encourage young men to live the standards in For the Strength of Youth, which will bring them closer to the Savior.

-These events are held annually, or more often as needed, usually during Mutual.
+These events are held annually or more often as needed.
 They may be held on a quorum, ward, multiward, or stake level.
 Depending on how a subject is presented, these events may include any combination of Aaronic Priesthood quorums.
 They may also include mothers, fathers, mothers and fathers together, and young women.